 During this pandemic, bankruptcy can be an effective tool to address financial difficulties.
 By providing a means to eliminate or restructure debt, bankruptcy can provide a first step toward a fresh financial start.
-If you were contemplating filing for bankruptcy or are just feeling the strain of financial distress, all our Orange County coronavirus- and COVID-19-related bankruptcy attorneys today.
-Contact The Bankruptcy Group at 1-800-920-5351 to schedule a free, confidential consultation.
+If you were contemplating filing for bankruptcy or are just feeling the strain of financial distress, call our Orange County coronavirus- and COVID-19-related bankruptcy attorneys today.
+Contact The Bankruptcy Group at 888-710-4334 to schedule a free, confidential consultation.

-Orange County Individuals and Families Filing for Chapter 7 Due to the Coronavirus
+Orange County Individuals And Families Filing For Chapter 7 Due To The Coronavirus

 The most common form of bankruptcy in Orange County is Chapter 7.
 Also known as a “liquidation” or “straight” bankruptcy, Chapter 7 is intended for people with limited income and assets.
 If you meet the income qualifications, filing for Chapter 7 permits you to discharge the majority of your debt.

-Typically, all unsecured debt, including credit card debt, medical bills, utility bills, and personal loans, is eliminated.
+Typically, all unsecured debt, including credit card debt, medical bills, utility bills and personal loans, is eliminated.
 Under certain circumstances, you might be able to discharge back income taxes.
 Unfortunately, there are a number of debts that may survive bankruptcy, including alimony, child support, criminal restitution, most taxes, and – except in very rare instances – student loans.

 As stated above, there is an income requirement.
 You will have to pass the “means test” to file Chapter 7.
 This means test calculates your total household income and compares it to the median income in California to determine eligibility.
 As of April 2020, the median yearly incomes for households in Orange County are as follows.